-Buddy punching happens when one employee clocks in and/or out of an employer’s time tracking system for a co-worker.
-Essentially, it’s payroll fraud; they’re attempting to game the system by making it seem like the other employee is working when they’re really not—this leads to the employer paying money that isn’t really owed.
-People usually engage in buddy punching to ensure the absent employee is paid for hours they didn’t actually work or to avoid being reprimanded for not adhering to their work schedule.
+The employees are attempting to game the system by making it seem like one of them is working when they’re not, leading to the employer paying money that isn’t really owed.
+People usually engage in buddy punching to ensure the absent employee is paid for hours they didn’t actually work or avoids being reprimanded for arriving late, leaving early, or otherwise not adhering to their work schedule.

 How Buddy Punching Works

-Buddy punching can happen in a variety of ways.
-It can be done the old-fashioned way by an employee punching in using another employee’s paper time card.
-Or, an employee could be persuaded by a work friend to log in to their phone, chat, or computer system, so it appears that they are at work.
+Buddy punching (also known as buddy clocking) can be done the old-fashioned way, such as one employee punching in using another employee’s paper time card.
+Or an employee could be persuaded by a work friend to log in to their phone, chat, or computer system so it appears they are at work.

-And in some cases, managers even falsify hours worked.
-They may manipulate the actual hours worked to be paid for a contracted amount of hours.
-For example, they may have an agreement for 100 hours of work, but the job only required 90 hours to complete.
-If a manager manipulates the time sheets to make it appear that 100 hours were worked, they’re buddy punching.
+In some cases, buddy punching may include falsifying hours worked on a project or as part of an agreement.
+Let’s say, for example, a team has a contract for 100 hours of work, but the job only requires 90 hours to complete.
+If the team supervisor manipulates the timesheets to make it appear that 100 hours were worked, they’re buddy punching.

-Employer cost example: If one $10/hour employee fraudulently adds 15 minutes to their schedule once per week for a year, the cost to the employer is $130, not counting lost production.
-This also doesn’t consider the cost associated with firing the employee and hiring and training a new employee.
+Although buddy punching may not seem like a big deal in some instances, if an employee adds even a few extra minutes to their schedule each week, the cost can add up quickly.
+For example, if one $10 per hour employee fraudulently adds 15 minutes to their schedule once a week for a year, the cost to the employer is $130, not counting lost production.
+This also doesn’t take into account the cost associated with firing the employee and hiring and training a new employee.

 Did You Know?

 According to widely reported stats, 75% of companies lose money to buddy punching, with 20% of every dollar earned lost to some form of time theft.

 Click through the tabs for more on preventing buddy punching.